ttyridal/phpdlna/README.md

 The files to serve must be configured in /var/www/phpdlna/config.php.
 An example with is provided in config.php_example.

-Additionally it is required that apache (others, untested) will serve your files, as specified.
+Additionally it is required that the web server will serve your files, as specified.

 Further the web server needs to set the correct headers.
 You may use ```.htaccess```